jonahnewman/zr-github-crx/README.md

 * Windows: http://blog.teamtreehouse.com/install-node-js-npm-windows
 * Linux: http://blog.teamtreehouse.com/install-node-js-npm-linux

-Once you have NPM, `cd` to the repo folder.
-You will need to install all the packages:
+Once you have NPM, you will need to install all the packages that the extension uses:
 ```
+cd zr-github-crx # or wherever you cloned this repository
 npm install
 ```
 Now, you must install the task-runner Gulp: